View the Insurance Requirements Brochure

 If your business already has workers’ compensation insurance and you would like to reject coverage, talk with your insurance agent or carrier to learn more about the forms your insurance company requires.

-If your business does not have any other employees, you need to fill out our Rejection of Coverage By Partners and Sole Proprietors Performing Construction Work on Construction Sites form (WC 45) and send it to the Division.
+If your business does not have any other employees, you need to download and fill out the Rejection of Coverage for Corporate Officers or Limited Liability Company (LLC) Members and Construction Industry Partners or Sole Proprietors form (WC 43) and send it to the DOWC.

 Other Exemptions